selfcustody/krux/docs/getting-started/features/tamper-detection.en.md

 After setting a *TC Code* user can use the *TC Flash Hash* feature, available in `Tools -> Flash Tools -> TC Flash Hash`.

 By navigating to `Settings -> Security -> TC Flash Hash at Boot`, users can set Krux to always require *TC Flash Hash* verification after device is turned on.
 If a wrong *TC Code* is typed at boot, the device will turn off.
 Nothing else will happen if the wrong *TC Code* is entered multiple times.
 As *TC Code* verification data is stored in the user's region of memory, the requirement to type at boot is disabled if the user [erases user's data](../features/tools.md/#erase-users-data) or [wipe device](../installing/from-gui/usage.md/#wipe-device).
-Flashing an older firmware version will also disable this feature.
+Flashing an older firmware version, prior to *TC Flash Hash* support, will also disable this feature.

 ## Potential Attack Scenarios and Their Mitigation
 ### Challenge for an Attacker

 An attacker faces major challenges in replacing the firmware:

-- **Lack of Original Flash Data:** Without the exact original flash content, the attacker cannot reproduce the correct hash.
+- **Lack of Original Flash Data:** Without the exact original flash content, attackers cannot reproduce the correct hash.

 - **Sequential Hash Dependency:** The hash function processes data sequentially (*TC Code*, device's UID, and flash memory contents), preventing the attacker from injecting or rearranging data to produce the same hash.